 - A person has committed a serious indictable offence;

-- That you knew, or believed that that person had committed that offence;
+- The accused knew, or believed that that person had committed that offence;

-- That you had information which might have been of material assistance;
+- That the accused had information which might have been of material assistance;

 - In securing the apprehension of the offender; or

 - In the prosecution or conviction of the offender for it; and

 - You failed, without reasonable excuse, to bring that information to the attention of a member of the police force of other appropriate authority.

 Prosecution of a person for this offence will not be commenced without approval of the Attorney General if the accused’s knowledge or belief that an offence had been committed was obtained by the person in the course of practicing or following a profession, calling or vocation prescribed by the regulations.